jimm/patchmaster/site/components.md

 ## Program Changes

-A connection can optionally send a bank number and program change to its output instrument's channel.
-If a bank number is specified, first the bank change is sent then the program change.
+A connection can optionally send bank chang MSB/LSB and program change to its output instrument's channel.
+If bank MSB/LSB values are specified, first they are sent then the program change.

 ## Zones